 Believe it or not, #7 is the hardest because if you LOVE green bean casserole, you have to figure out how to make it sans gluten.
 Here is a recipe if you want to make the fried onions yourself.
 Also, you must find a GF cream of mushroom soup you like.

 I’ve been cooking with the Gluten Free Cafe cream of mushroom soup because I can order it from Amazon and have it delivered right to my house.
-However, this late in the game you might have to go to a Mother’s Market, Whole Foods or Sprouts – they all have a great gluten free section.
-Trader Joe’s does too, but I’ve never seen cream of mushroom soup there.
+However, the consistency of the Pacific Food Cream of Mushroom soup is much better.
+And it’s now available from Amazon and most Wal-Marts.

 If you use chicken broth in your recipes, you need to check your brand to be sure it’s gluten free.
 Many of the Swanson’s aren’t.
 I know for sure their beef broth is NOT.
 I use the 100% Natural Chicken Broth from Swanson’s because (a) it’s GF and (b) I can get it at Costco.